Algoma Steel: Dofasco takeover and 1990-92 bankruptcy

 Algoma Steel was publicly traded on the Toronto Stock Exchange in the 1980s when Dofasco bought the company from then controlling shareholder Canadian Pacific Limited.
 Canadian Pacific Ltd. owned 53.8% and they agreed to a total purchase price of CAD $560 million.
 At the time of the transaction, it was reported that Algoma had 9,000, largely unionized, employees.
 Dofasco owned Algoma from 1988 to 1991, making the combined company the largest steel producer in Canada.
 However, Dofasco wrote-off their equity investment less than three years later as Algoma entered a prolonged restructuring process.
 A strike at Algoma both reduced cash flows and increased costs, contributing to the financial stress of the company.

-The high value of the Canadian dollar coupled with competition from mini mills, lower-cost and currency-strong Asian countries and dumping by Japanese companies has hurt Canadian primary steel producers.
+The high exchange rate of the Canadian dollar coupled with competition from mini mills, lower-cost and currency-strong Asian countries and dumping by Japanese companies has hurt Canadian primary steel producers.
 In 2002, the company emerged from bankruptcy protection for the second time in a decade, having previously gone into bankruptcy in 1990.
-Denis Turcotte, the President and CEO, was largely credited with Algoma's resurgence, making it one of the most efficient steelmakers in North America.
+Denis Turcotte, the president and CEO, was largely credited with Algoma's resurgence, making it one of the most efficient steelmakers in North America.

 Algoma Steel announced on August 3, 2005, that the company was no longer for sale after a $64.7 million second quarter profit.
 The company stated that they are going to focus on value-enhancing, non-sale alternatives.
 Algoma also announced a special dividend of $6.00 per share payable on August 31, 2005, to shareholders of record on August 17, 2005, and a normal course issuer bid for up to 3.3 million shares.

 On February 8, 2006, Algoma Steel announced a $55 million profit for their fourth quarter ending December 31, 2005.
 As a result of this and redemption of their 11% notes on January 9, 2006 the company declared themselves debt free and had an operating surplus of over $400 million in cash.
 This cash surplus attracted the attention of some shareholders who wanted to see the cash distributed as dividends, echoing Algoma's historic problems almost exactly a century earlier.